jakewilson801/grow_take_home/README.md

 Doing the same day cmp with str comp not moment comp Testing against the API
-Tried to do a limit to reduce traffic but even the client side library slices the result on response https://github.com/tomayac/pageviews.js/blob/master/pageviews.js#L490
+Tried to do a limit to reduce traffic but even the client side library slices the result on response perf on inline css is poor ts ignore on grid https://github.com/tomayac/pageviews.js/blob/master/pageviews.js#L490 i18n ally11